 Councillor Kendrick, cabinet member for resources, presented the report.
-Setting a balanced budget would continue to be a challenge for the council over the next few years on the back of a decade of austerity and the impact of the Covid-19 pandemic.
-The short-term nature of the government settlement made it very difficult for medium term financial planning.
+Setting a balanced budget would continue to be a challenge for the council over the next few years o the back on a decade of austerity and the impact of the Covid-19 pandemic.
+The nature of the government settlement made it very difficult for medium term financial planning.

-The budget proposed a range of savings alongside additional income and £2.1m to be taken from council reserves.
+The budget proposed £3.2m of savings with £1.4m of additional income and £2.5m to be taken from council reserves.
 An increase of 1.99% for council tax was recommended although the 100% council tax reduction would be retained for those on the lowest incomes.